k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Druid taking blame for pet killing a tree
 - Add divination spellbook descriptions to the in-game encyclopedia
 - Add matter spellbook descriptions to the in-game encyclopedia
+- Add enchantment spellbook descriptions to the in-game encyclopedia